8 Design Trend Predictions of 2017

 Goodbye rustic.
 Goodbye mason jars, wood pallets, and handscraped hardwood floors.
 Say hello to matte, Scandinavian furniture and accessories, and hello wire brushed oak finishes (like our family room console below).

 Let's face it, it is IMPOSSIBLE to keep up with every new trend that hits us from all angles.
 My advice is to invest in pieces that are "timeless" to you - that pretty marble coffee tray, your framed wedding portraits, or your grandfather's beautiful oak writing desk.
-Have fun sprucing up your home, but don't rely solely on media decide what's in...
+Have fun sprucing up your home with new trends, but don't rely solely on media to decide what's in...
 Do YOU.